organisciak/dissertation/document/4_apriori_objective.md

 However, tags that are applied by many _unique_ users are more likely to be useful, as are tags that are clicked by many unique users.
 While this form of usage-based quality indicator does not help in collecting good tags, it does affect how to determine quality tags for ground truth in this study.

 ## Approach

-So what tweaks will this study measure?
+So what design manipulations does this study measure?

 As outlined in the overview of my own doctoral research, a few directions look like promising continuations of my research.